ices-eg/wg_MGWG/stock-recruitment/README.md

       * State-space (SR internal, process error in survival)
       * Other state-space
     * Use state-space model to simulate population with process errors
+    * SUGGESTION: CONSIDER USING A COMMON OPERATING MODEL WITH OTHER PROJECTS
       * Stock-recruit types
         * Beverton-Holt
         * Ricker